sersancar/Viromics_Vigo/README.md

 ./script_name.sh
 ```

-Each script will read the input files and will write the outputs in a directory espified by the script.
-At the end of each script we will find the command to run it and also a command to get some help about the program executed.
+Each script will read the input files and write the output files to a directory specified by the script.
+At the end of each script we will find the command to execute it and also a command to get some help about the executed program.

-After the completion of scripts 1 to 5, we need to rename and move the assembled contigs by executing:
+Run the scripts 1 to 5.
+After their completion, we need to rename and move the assembled contigs by executing:

 ```bash
 mkdir $LUSTRE/sergio/viroSeqs